cbarrick/apollo/docs/user-guides/apollo-server.rst

 In addition to the numerical values comprising the forecast, the model  contains a summary providing a brief description of the model and its output.
-This format is described in more detail below and also in :mod:`apollo.server.handlers` and :mod:`apollo.server.html`.
+This format is described in more detail below and also in :mod:`apollo.server.handlers` and :mod:`apollo.bin.forecast-to-html`.
 Hypothetically, any model conforming to the format could be incorporated into the system.

 When the HTML generation script is run, the model output directory is scanned,